racket/rhombus/enforestation/0000-enforestation.md

   values(?(¿x . ¿y), tail)
 ```

-the macro transformer receives an syntax-object repersenting the
+the macro transformer receives an syntax-object representing the
 already-parsed left-hand argument `x` as a `'parsed` list.
 The macro
 therefore has no way to pull the expression apart, inspect it, or
 rearrange it.
 Of course, such facilities could be made available to